zng-ui/zng/TODO/_current.md

     - Popup window covers entire widget (area size ignored in Windows?)
         - Temporary fix implemented for Windows in `set_ime_area`, need to debug this.
     - Review IME area, we can't just use bounds, a large text area widget may want to set the IME area as the current line.
-    - Winit always sends a preview clear event before commit, this causes a flicker on the text.

 # Accessibility